 |Free Shipping To USA Over $100||Need Help?
 0855 975 1414|

-All suppliers are subject to an Ethical and Social Audit inspection in order to confirm that they meet all our requirements and through our nominated inspection company.
-This audit must be conducted by a certified body nominated by Hallensteins.
+All suppliers are to be subject to Ethical and Social Compliance Audit inspections to confirm that they operate in compliance with these requirements and these audits are to be conducted at regular intervals by a certified body nominated by Hallensteins.

 1.1.
 Legal Requirements

-All suppliers must in all activities follow the legal requirements and standards of their industry under the local laws of the countries and any New Zealand applicable laws.
+In all activities suppliers must follow the legal requirements and standards of their industry under the national laws of their country and under any New Zealand-applicable laws.

 1.2.
 Child Labour

-The supplier shall not engage in or support the use of child labour under 15 years of age, unless the minimum age for work or mandatory schooling is higher by local law, in which case the stipulated higher age applies in that locality.
+No supplier shall engage in or support the use of child labour under 15 years of age, unless the minimum age for work or mandatory schooling is higher by local law, in which case the stipulated higher age applies in that locality.
+Employers must verify the age of their employees and maintain copies of their workers proof of age.

 1.3.
 Forced Labour